osp/osp.tools.ethertoff/README.txt

 > and than somebody else understood ethertoff like chokotoff and chokotoff
 > being Bruxellois I thought it might be the best of all these references

-Ethertoff is a simple collaborative web platform, much resembling a wiki but featuring realtime editing thanks to Etherpad.
-Its output is constructed with equal love for print and web.

 Ethertoff has been initially developed for the OSP 2013 Summerschool bearing the name ‘Relearn’.